-Once I knew I was going to make this I started collecting small bottles when I went out to the thrift stores.
+Once I knew I was going to make homemade vanilla extract I started collecting small bottles when I went out to the thrift stores.
 And since I make jam I also had small canning jars on hand.

 If you have been putting off making homemade vanilla extract because you don’t have cute little brown glass bottles don’t worry about it.
 Use what you have on hand.
 If I waited to do some of the things I want to do until I had exactly the “correct” supplies on hand I would never get to do anything.

 To make homemade vanilla extract you simply put a couple of vanilla beans in a glass jar and pour vodka over it.
 Let this cure for about 6 weeks or longer.
-The more beans you add the stronger your vanilla will be.
-For the small recycled spice jars I used two beans.
-Before putting the beans in each glass container cut the bean in half and slice the bean up the middle almost to the tip.
-The vodka will infuse with the vanilla bean goodness and in minutes you will see the vodka turning a soft brown color.
+The more vanilla beans you add to each jar or bottle the stronger your vanilla extract will be.

 Put your jars in a cool dark cabinet and let them do their magic.
 Every week take each jar out and give it a shake.
 My cabinet has a lovely vanilla scent now.
 Each time I open the door a yummy rush of vanilla flows over me.

 Have fun making your own extracts.
 It’s very easy and fun to experiment!